cnanders/matlab-instrument-control/README.md

 <a name="common-overview"></a>
 ## Overview

 The MIC library provides namespaced, object-oriented wrappers around most of MATLAB’s `uicontrol` elements.
 They are located at `mic.ui.common.*`.
-The following code can be used to create “MIC” versions of `edit` and `toggle` uicontrols.
+The following code can be used to create “MIC” versions of `edit` and `toggle` uicontrols, for example.

 ```matlab
 % Instantiation